AFRICA

 Transactions involving a total foreign equity inflow of more than INR 5000 crore, are also reviewed by the Cabinet Committee on Economic Affairs.

-Concurrence of the DIPP must be sought by the competent authority where it proposes to reject a transaction as well as in cases where conditions for approval are stipulated in addition to the conditions laid down in the FDI policy or sectoral laws/regulations.
+Concurrence of the DPIIT must be sought by the competent authority where it proposes to reject a transaction as well as in cases where conditions for approval are stipulated in addition to the conditions laid down in the FDI policy or sectoral laws/regulations.

 The details of the guidelines for filling applications seeking approval are available at the Foreign Investment Facilitation Portal (www.fifp.gov.in) (see Chapter 4 of the FDI Policy).